mrcavalcanti/mosaicoo/docs/sources/enterprise/auditing.md

 tls = true
 ```

-If you have multiple Grafana instances sending logs to the same Loki service or if you are using Loki for non-audit logs, audit logs come with additional labels to help identifying them:
+If you have multiple Mosaicoo instances sending logs to the same Loki service or if you are using Loki for non-audit logs, audit logs come with additional labels to help identifying them:

-- **host** - OS hostname on which the Grafana instance is running.
+- **host** - OS hostname on which the Mosaicoo instance is running.
 - **grafana_instance** - Application URL.
 - **kind** - `auditing`

 ### Console exporter

-Audit logs are sent to the Grafana default logger.
+Audit logs are sent to the Mosaicoo default logger.
 The audit logs use the `auditing.console` logger and are logged on `debug`-level, learn how to enable debug logging in the [log configuration]({{< relref "../administration/configuration.md#log" >}}) section of the documentation.
 Accessing the audit logs in this way is not recommended for production use.